Lemoncode/react-hooks-by-example/09-pure-component-callback/Readme.md

 });
 ```

-- If we runt he example, we can see that the rerender is no longer launched in the component.
+- If we run he example, we can see that the rerender is no longer launched in the component.

 How does this work? _useCallback_ will return a function that was originally created, and it returns this instead of creating a new one in each render, we achive this by passing an empty array as a second argument(as we did with _React.useEffect_) and if we omit the second parameter, this function will be reevaluated after each render.